TheKingOfChaos/Switch-image-generator/docs/SINGLE_ROW_SWITCH_README.md

 # Single Row Switch Generator

 This project provides tools to generate SVG visualizations of network switches with customizable port configurations.
-It includes a specialized generator for creating switches with ports arranged in a single row.
+It includes support for creating switches with ports arranged in a single row.

 ## Features

 - Create network switches with up to 24 normal ports in a single row
-- Add SFP ports (up to 6) in a single row
+- Add SFP ports (up to 2) in a single row
 - Customize port colors based on VLAN assignments
 - Set port status (up/down/disabled)
 - Add custom port labels